-Disability grant (social insurance): Must be younger than normal retirement age, be incapable of any work, and have at least 50 weeks of paid or credited contributions but less than 150 weeks of paid contributions.
+Disability grant (social insurance): Must be younger than the normal retirement age, be incapable of any work, and have at least 50 weeks of paid or credited contributions but less than 150 weeks of paid contributions.

-Contributions are credited for each complete contributory week the insured received sickness, maternity, and work injury benefits, and during the three-day waiting period for sickness benefits if the related claim periods last at least two weeks.
+Contributions are credited for each complete contributory week the insured received cash sickness, maternity, or work injury benefits, and during the three-day waiting period for a sickness benefit if the related claim period lasts at least two weeks.

-Disability benefits are not payable abroad.
+The disability grant is not payable abroad.

-Noncontributory disability pension (social assistance, income tested): Must be aged 18 or older; be assessed with an incapacity for work as the result of a serious problem with eyesight, or hearing and speech; and have weekly earnings up to B\$30.
+Noncontributory disability pension (social assistance, income tested): Must be aged 18 or older; be assessed with an incapacity for work as the result of a serious problem with eyesight, or hearing and speech; and not qualify for the social insurance disability pension or a disability pension from a foreign government or international organization.